icy/muzik/README.md

 If you want to create your new song, please take a look at the very simple file [`Sample.ly`](Sample.ly).

-## Service

-If you wanna have some `Lilypond` source for your sheet, feel free to open new issue.
-The price is `us $2`, aka any popular coffee cup ;) I will try to reponse in within 1 week.

-Your Pull request is also highly appreciated.

 ## License

 General works: See `COPYING`.